La Louisiane, the magazine of the University of Louisiana at Lafayette, is looking for its next student editor.

-The student editor serves as a liaison between the magazine and the student body, and may also have an opportunity to assist with other publications generated through the Office of Communications and Marketing.
+The student editor serves as a liaison between the magazine and the student body and may also have opportunities to assist with other print and digital projects managed by the Office of Communications and Marketing.

 A student editor may serve two semesters, with an option to reapply for an additional term.

 The position is open to undergraduate and graduate students.
 All majors may apply.

 Applicants do not need previous experience writing for magazines, newspapers or other publications.
 However, candidates should have a solid foundation in grammar and punctuation.

 Preference will be given to candidates who can serve two semesters.